Increasing the efficiency of randomized trial estimates via linear adjustment for a prognostic score: Prognostic Covariate Adjustment

 The bound follows directly from \ref{thm:ancovaii-var}, \ref{thm:comparison}, and \ref{thm:add-covar} in the appendix.
 This bound does not account for any reduction in variance due to adjustment for the raw covariates, $X$.
 However, if the prognostic model is accurate, the raw covariates are unlikely to provide substantial efficiency gains because their effects are already ``soaked up'' by the prognostic score.
 In addition, the only population parameters in this bound are the marginal outcome variances and model-outcome correlations in each treatment arm.

-By replacing these with sample estimates (e.g., from a historical test set) or conservative assumptions this expression could easily be used as part of a power calculation for a trial.
-It may also be prudent to assume equal correlations ($\rho_0 = \rho_1$) or variances ($\sigma_0 = \sigma_1$) to simplify the expression and reduce the number of necessary population parameters.
+In conjunction with estimates of $\sigma^2_w$ and $\rho_w$, this formula may be used to prospectively calculate a lower bound on the power of a clinical trial analyzed with prognostic covariate adjustment.
+Asymptotic normality means that, in the limit, the probability of a two-sided $p$-value being less than $\alpha$ (i.e. a ``statistically significant'' result) is

+where $\Phi$ is the CDF of the standard normal, $\tau$ is the true (target) treatment effect and $\nu^2$ is the asymptotic variance of whatever asymptotically normal estimator is being used.
+Composing the variance bound for the prognostic covariate adjustment estimator given in theorem \ref{thm:pwr} with this formula gives an upper bound for the power of trial analyzed with that estimator that depends only on the target effect $\tau$, sample sizes $n_w$, potential outcome variances $\sigma^2_w$, and potential outcome-prognostic score correlations $\rho_w$.
+The target effect is usually fixed a-priori.
+The latter two quantities may be estimated using historical data and/or expert opinion (see appendix \ref{appx:pwr}).
+After fixing them, the sample sizes may be varied in a desired ratio until the desired power (e.g. 80\%) is achieved.

+Because of efficiency gains, the required sample size for a trial powered with this method and analyzed with prognostic covariate adjustment will be lower than for a trial powered without exploiting covariate information.
+We can equate the power for a target effect $\tau$ of an estimator with variance given by eq. \ref{eq:var-procova} (upper bound on prognostic covariate adjustment) to one with variance given by \ref{eq:var-anova} (upper bound on raw covariate adjustment) to algebraically discover the relationship between $n$, the sample size required for a well-powered analysis with raw covariate adjustment, and $n^\dagger$, the sample size required for a well-powered analysis with prognostic covariate adjustment.
+In the case of a 1:1 randomization ratio ($\pi_0 = \pi_1 = 0.5$), this relationship is

+With a common variance $\sigma_0 = \sigma_1 =\sigma$ and correlation $\rho_0 = \rho_1 = \rho$ this simplifies to $ \frac{n^\dagger}{n} = 1 - \rho^2 $, or, in terms of a percent reduction in sample size from $n$, $ \frac{n-n^\dagger}{n} = \rho^2 $.
+This is precisely the out-of-sample $R^2$ of the prognostic model $m$.
+This relationship holds regardless of the value of the target effect and the desired power.
+The result coincides with the formula from \citet{Borm2007-ep}, although our derivation is more robust because we do not rely on parametric assumptions.
+A generic relationship that does not assume 1:1 randomization is easily derived in the same fashion.

+$R^2$ values can vary wildly depending on the model, outcome, and population, but folk wisdom among biostatisticians has it that values between 0.1 and 0.3 might be expected from a good prognostic model.
+Those values translate to meaningful sample size reductions between 10\% and 30\%.